 Imagine miles of sandy beaches and azure blue sea.
 And you, lying there with a cocktail in your hand relaxing after a long flight.
 Now, if that sounds like an ideal first day of vacation, then head to one of the nearby islands as soon as you unpack your bags.

-The Tavira Island is longest out of the three, with an 11-kilometer long coast.
-It features several white sand beaches, one of which is nudist friendly.
+The Tavira Island is the longest out of the three, with an 11-kilometer long coast.
+It features several white-sand beaches, one of which is nudist-friendly.
 Good to know if you really hate tan lines.

 The Culatra Island is actually inhabited.
-If features a ferry port and a lighthouse (great backdrop for some cute photos), as well as several beaches and lagoons.
+It features a ferry port and a lighthouse (a great backdrop for some cute photos), as well as several beaches and lagoons.

 Getting to Lagos from Faro is very simple.
 You can get there by train – there’s a train every hour, and the ride lasts for about an hour and 45 minutes.
 Or if you rented a car, you can drive and be there in an hour.

-Unlike Faro, Lagos actually has several beaches within the actual city area.
+Unlike Faro, Lagos actually has several beaches within the actual city limits.
 Just head towards the coast and you’ll find them.
-But it has even more interesting sights than Faro – including some castles, a golf course and a tennis court.
+It also has even more interesting sights than Faro – including some castles, a golf course and a tennis court.

 I definitely suggest checking out the Slave Trade Museum for a really informative afternoon.
 It is located in a historic building, which was actually the first slave market in Europe.
 Today it is a museum with exhibitions about the slave trade and Portugal’s role in it.

-Anyway, make sure to at least walk along the coast of Lagos, even if beach time is not your thing.
-It’s truly a wonderful sight, and it makes a great background for amazing vacation photos – the azure sea will really pop in the photos.
+Anyway, make sure to walk along the coast of Lagos, even if beach time is not your thing.
+It’s truly a wonderful sight, and it makes a great background for amazing vacation photos.
 When you feel sufficiently tired, head back to your hotel – you have an early morning as you’re leaving the Algarve region and starting to make your way to Lisbon.
 But there’s one crucial stop first.

 You do have the option to take a taxi, and that should cost you about $120-130.
 If you don’t think it’s worth it, you can either head straight to Lisbon – it will take some four hours to get there by train.
 And there’s a train early in the morning.
 Or you can spend some more time in Lagos – enjoy the sun and the beaches.
 That way, you can catch the evening train.

 Sines is a very interesting place.
-For one thing, it is not as touristy as some other spots in Portugal.
-I personally think it’s often overlooked – this is the birthplace of Vasco Da Gama, and so much of the town is dedicated to him.
+It is not as touristy as some other spots in Portugal.
+It’s often overlooked.
+It’s the birthplace of Vasco Da Gama, and so much of the town is dedicated to him.
 That includes monuments, museums, galleries and lots of hotels named after the famous explorer.
 How is that not interesting?!

-After that, I recommend going for some lunch.
-There are lots of restaurant just 5 minutes away from the museum, and all of them have good review.
+Then head for lunch.
+There are lots of restaurants just 5 minutes away from the museum, and all of them have a good review.
 When it’s time to burn off those calories, go to the Capela Matriz de Sines.
-The walls of this church are quite interesting – they are pretty colourful, and they offer an amazing view of Sines, because they are on a higher altitude.
+The walls of this church are quite interesting – they are pretty colorful, and they offer an amazing view of Sines, because they are on a higher altitude.

 The capital of the country, and probably the star of the show.
-The city that everyone first thinks of when someone mentions Portugal.
+Lisbon is the city that everyone first thinks of when someone mentions Portugal.
 You’ve finally arrived, and you want to know where to go first?
 Let’s go explore all the amazing sights in Lisbon!